Newton's Laws of Motion: Understand active and passive safety in motorsports Virtual Lab

 Is the race car moving faster if you observe it from your seat at the stadium, from the TV, or if you are a passenger?
 Reference frames are used to explain how motion may be relative depending on your position as an observant.
 Do you have all the required knowledge to join the team of motorsport engineers?

-Screenshots of Newton’s Laws of Motion Virtual Lab Simulation
+Explore Newton's Laws of Motion: Understand active and passive safety in motorsports Virtual Lab Simulation